eliasmeire/ws-chat/README.md

 # ws-chat
 > Simple websockets chat application

-This repo contains 3 implementations of this application.
-Some are implemented using functional reactive programming and some using imperative programming.
+This repo contains 2 implementations of this application.
+One is implemented using functional reactive programming and one using imperative programming.
 The goal is to compare these programming styles.

 ## Implementations